-To install Joomla on an Ubuntu VPS follow the very easy steps described below.
+To install Joomla on an Ubuntu VPS follow the very easy strosehosting eps described below.

 This install guide assumes that Apache, MySQL and PHP are already installed and configured on your Linux VPS.
 At the time of writing this tutorial, the latest stable version of Joomla is 3.4.2 and it requires: